Panning for Gold: Model-X Knockoffs for High-dimensional Controlled Variable Selection

 \section{Knockoffs with selection}

 First, recall that the results of Theorem~\ref{thm:main} hold if for any subset $S \subset \mathcal{H}_0$, we have

-In fact, MF knockoffs are defined in such a way that this property holds.
+In fact, M\revv{X} knockoffs are defined in such a way that this property holds.
 Now, the procedure employed in Section~\ref{sec:realdata} to construct knockoffs is slightly different from that described in the rest of the paper.
 Explicitly, the data looks like

 where $y^{(1)}$ is $983 \times 1$, $\bX^{(1)}$ is $983 \times 71,145$, $y^{(2)}$ is $3930 \times 1$ and $\bX^{(2)}$ is $3930 \times 71,145$; recall that the set of samples labeled (1) is used to select the cluster representatives, and that the two sets (1) and (2) are independent of each other.
 The knockoffs $\tilde{\bX}^{(2)}$ for $\bX^{(2)}$ are generated as described in the paper (using the ASDP construction) and for (1), we set $\tilde{\bX}^{(1)} = \bX^{(1)}$.
 To verify \eqref{eq:1}, it suffices to show that for any subset $S\in\mathcal{H}_0$ and each $i \in \{1,2\}$,